baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 You can download the installers (MSI files) from here: https://golang.org/dl/

-After downloding the installer file, you can open the MSI file by double clicking on that file.
+After downloading the installer file, you can open the MSI file by double clicking on that file.
 This should prompts few things about the installation of the Go compiler.
 The installer place the Go related files in the ``C:\Go`` directory.